San Joaquin College of Law

-San Joaquin College of Law (SJCL) is a private law school in Clovis, California.
+The San Joaquin College of Law (SJCL) is a private law school in Clovis, California.

 History

 SJCL was founded in Fresno in 1969 by Fresno County Municipal Court Judge Dan Eymann, U.S. District Court Judge Oliver Wanger, and attorney John Loomis.
 The school began instruction in 1970 on the campus of Fresno Pacific College (now Fresno Pacific University).
 It remained there until 1980, when the campus moved to Shields Avenue.

 In 1996, SJCL relocated to the original Clovis High School building.
 The structure was built in 1920.
 The renovation, including a new courtroom, lecture hall, and enlarged library, allowed the Law School to expand, while still maintaining the historic character of the building.

 Accreditation

 SJCL is approved by the Committee of Bar Examiners of the State Bar of California.
 It is not accredited by the American Bar Association.
 As a result, SJCL graduates may not qualify to take the bar or practice outside of California.